mojaloop/documentation/legacy/deployment-guide/local-setup-windows.md

 This section will guide the reader through the deployment process to setup Kubernetes within Docker.

+>
+> RECOMMENDATIONS - Aug 2022
+>
+> We recommend installing Kubernetes using either [minikube](https://minikube.sigs.k8s.io/docs/start) or [microk8s](https://microk8s.io/docs/install-alternatives) instead, as this will allow you to easily specify your desired Kubernetes version (i.e. either v1.20 or v1.21).
+>
+> Alternatively, a specific version of Docker-desktop that includes a supported target Kubernetes version as specified in the [Deployment Guide (1.
+Pre-requisites)](README.md#1-pre-requisites) can be installed.
+See [Installing Docker for Windows](#11-kubernetes-installation-with-docker) section for more information.
+>

 ### 1.1 Kubernetes Installation with Docker

 - **kubectl** is part of the installation package when installing Docker Desktop for Windows.